 We love the community of people the Lord has brought together at Hilger Higher Learning and are committed to walking together intentionally.
 There are a few specifics that we all agree to abide by together during the season that we are a part of the Hilger Higher Learning family.
-We do not believe that all of these things are necessarily the only way you can honor Jesus in community, but we do believe these are the ways He has called us to live together.
-If your child/children have been accepted into the program and you are thus a part of Hilger Higher Learning, you have signed statements that you agree to abide by these things while you are a part of our program.
+We do not believe that all of these things are necessarily the only way we can honor Jesus in community, but we do believe these are the ways He has called us to live together.
+If your child/children have been accepted into the program and you are thus a part of Hilger Higher Learning, you have signed statements indicating that you agree to abide by these things while you are a part of our program.

 We require that at least one parent or guardian has a profession of faith in Jesus Christ and be in regular attendance at a local Christian church.
 We are a distinctly Christian tutorial program providing quality educational classes from a Biblical perspective for children of Christian families.
 All parents and students are required to meet the following behavioral terms and conditions: